pgabriel-01/azure-databricks-bicep-workshop/README.md

 A comprehensive workshop demonstrating Infrastructure as Code best practices with Bicep, Azure Databricks, and CI/CD pipelines using GitHub Actions.

+> ✅ **Production Ready**: This workshop has been fully tested with working deploy and destroy functionality.
+Version v1.0.1 includes validated CI/CD pipelines and comprehensive documentation.

 ## Workshop Objectives

 By the end of this workshop, you will be able to: